-Kefir is fermented milk, sort of like drinkable yogurt, and it’s one of the highest probiotic foods you can eat according to Dr. Axe.
-Here’s a few reasons why you should throw it into your grocery basket on your next shopping trip, it:
+Kefir is fermented milk, sort of like drinkable yogurt.
+And it’s one of the highest probiotic foods you can eat according to Dr. Axe.
+There are more than a few reasons why you should throw it into your grocery basket on your next shopping trip.

 - Fights cancer

 - Helps allergies and asthma